VTAO-BiManip: Masked Visual-Tactile-Action Pre-training with Object Understanding for Bimanual Dexterous Manipulation: Experiment Results

 \subsubsection{\textbf{Metrics}}

 We use \textbf{success rate} to evaluate the effectiveness of our method on downstream tasks.
-A task is considered successful if the dexterous hand rotates the bottle cap by more than half a turn.
-During training, we calculate the success rate as the average of the last ten manipulations in each parallel environment.
-For evaluation, we select the model from the 3500th iteration of the second training phase and measure the average success rate across 10 manipulations for each bottle in the evaluation set.
+A task is considered successful only if the dexterous hand rotates the bottle cap by more than 4 rad. \szn{During training, we compute the success rate for each iteration as the moving average over the preceding ten episodes across all parallel environments.} For evaluation, we select the model from the 3500th iteration of the second training stage and measure the average success rate across 10 manipulations for each bottle in the evaluation set.